minilazarillo/minilazarillo.github.io/project.md

   4. Our editorial criteria in making the edition.
   5. A bibliographical section with the texts used in this course with regards to *Lazarillo* and other web resources.
   6. A search option of our editions, including the sections mentioned above.
-  7. A document with the principles that have guided our work, as well as th license of our contents.
+  7. A document with the principles that have guided our work, as well as the license of our contents.

 ## The technologies we have used